 Check the screenshot below.
 The article on the left side is before enabling the reading mode and the right side is after enabling it.
 You can see the significant difference between both pages.

-6 -Enable ‘Parallel Downloading Flag’ to increase the download speed –
+12. Enable ‘Parallel Downloading Flag’ to increase the download speed –

-This is one of the best experimental flags that Google has enabled the users to enhance the downloading speed of files from the web.
+This is one of the best experimental flags that Google has enabled users to enhance the downloading speed of files from the web.

-Working on this useful feature inside the chrome engine is simple.
+Working on this useful feature inside the Chrome engine is simple.
 Chrome split the downloading process into three separate, concurrent jobs.
 Smaller jobs take lesser time to complete the process.

 Using this feature, you can see the significant difference in downloading time while downloading larger files.

-In order to enable this feature, you need to navigate to the URL, “chrome://flags” search for “Parallel Downloading” and select the Enabled option from the list of choices.
+To enable this feature, you need to navigate to the URL, “chrome://flags” search for “Parallel Downloading” and select the Enabled option from the list of choices.

 You must have used the back button in the browser when you feel like you want to go back to the original page or any other previous page you browsed in a single tab.